dansysanalyst/powergrid-doc/docs/get-started/create-powergrid-table.md

 <br/>

-Read more about how to include your component in a Blade View in the [Using the component](/get-started/using-the-component) section.
+`✅` It's time to include your component in a Blade View.
+Find out more in the [Using the component](/get-started/using-the-component) section.

 ## Component Stubs